Akorex/Vobb-Assessment/README.md

 ## Navigate into the project directory

-cd your-repo-name
+cd VobbAssessment

-## Install dependencies
+## Install dependencies & start application

-npm install
+1. npm install

-## start the application

-npm run build
+2. npm run build
-npm run start
+3. npm run start

 ## Create a .env file in the root directory and add the following variables: